 Do you have a picture of a building, and need to know what it is?
 Have a picture of a vehicle, and need its make and model?
 Give Google search by image a try.

-- Possible noise from the Atrium on Tuesday & Thursday at noon.
+- Possible noise from the atrium on Thursday, noon-2pm.